 This program is designed for individuals who wish to broaden their Landscape Horticulture background or make a career change into the field of landscape design, construction and maintenance.
 Application is made through the Thompson School of Applied Science.
 Transfer of credits from other institutions should be discussed with the Horticultural Technology Certificate Program Advisor.
 Each student, once accepted into the program, will have a faculty advisor.
 Faculty advising includes program planning, career counseling, and information on transfer into the Thompson School’s Horticultural Technology Associate in Applied Science degree program.
 Students can register through Continuing Education.

-- Students need to complete and return the application form with a $25 non-refundable application fee.
-Checks should be made out to UNH.
-Applicants must also request that their official transcripts from high school, GED equivalency, and any college programs be sent to Certificate Programs, Attention Brenda Lauze, Thompson School of Applied Science, 291 Mast Road, Durham, NH 03824.
+- Non-UNH Applicants must also request that their official transcripts from high school, GED equivalency, and any college programs be sent to Certificate Programs, Attention Senior Administrative Assistant, Thompson School of Applied Science, 291 Mast Road, Durham, NH 03824.

 - We recommend you set up an appointment for academic advising with our Horticultural Technology Curriculum faculty.
 Please call (603) 862-1025 to schedule an appointment.

 - An interview with the TSAS Assistant Director of Admissions is strongly suggested.
 Please contact Deb Pack at (603) 862-1025 to set up an interview.

 For more information please refer to this document: Landscape Horticulture Certificate Program.